Keep being updated with phanganist.com by following our Facebook page.

 Did you know you wanted to open a coffee shop?

 I figured that if I wanted to stay then I should do something in hospitality or tourism, that’s why I traveled to Melbourne and started working in the coffee industry.
+I learnt how to set up a coffee shop and how to run one.

 So then I decided to move here and make a coffee shop here as I had learned it out there.